kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 - [`WebUI.getText`](https://docs.katalon.com/katalon-studio/docs/webui-get-text.html)
 - [`WebUI.verifyElementPresent`](https://docs.katalon.com/katalon-studio/docs/webui-verify-element-present.html)

 As your Katalon project grows, the number of Test Objects increases.
 Especially when you use [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html), it generates a lot of Test Objects automatically.
-In the end you find hundreds or even thousands of entries in the `Object Repository` folder.
+In the end you will find hundreds or thousands of entries in the `Object Repository` folder.
 Here arises a problem.
-A significant portion of the entries is actually unused.
-We tend to find a lot of garges in the Object Repository.
-We want to keep our projects tidy.
-So Katalon Studio provides a feature: [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html).
+A significant portion of the entries in the Object Repository will be unused garbages.
+A users shared his case in [this post](https://forum.katalon.com/t/performance-issue-for-show-unused-test-objects/51791/8)

+All of us want to keep our projects tidy.
+So Katalon Studio v7 added a built-in feature: [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html).
 By **Tools > Test Object > Show unused Test Objects**, we can find unused entries in the "Object Repository".

 # Problem to solve